sysops-notes/sysops-notes.github.io/sections/ebs_and_efs.md

 		* On stop/termination data is lost
 		* Can't resize volume
 		* Backups must be operated by the user

-## EBS For the Exam

-* If you want to use the root volume after termination -> Set `Delete on Termination` to `No`
-* If you use EBS for high-performance: Use EBS optimized instance types
-* EBS volume is unused -> Still paying for that
-* High wait times / Slow response from SSD -> increase IOPS
-* EC2 won't start with EBS set as root volume (Don't name it `/dev/xvda`)
-* After increasing volume size, still need to repartition it

-## EBS RAID

-* EBS is already redundant (Replicated withing AZ)
-* RAID is possible as long as the OS supports it (have to do it through OS, not an Amazon "feature")
-	* `RAID 0`
-		* __Increase performance__
-		* If 1 disk fails, you lose data
-		* Could go to 10K IOPS -> 10 disk each having 1k IOPS
-		* Use cases
-			* Application needs a lot of IOPS and doesn't need fault tolerance
-			* DB that has replication built-in
-	* `RAID 1`
-		* __Increase fault tolerance by Mirroring__
-		* Have to send data to 2 EBS -> 2x Network
-		* Use cases
-			* Application that needs to increase volume fault tolerance
-	* RAID 5 - Not recommended for EBS
-	* RAID 6 - Not recommended for EBS

-## CloudWatch for EBS

-* Metrics
-	* `VolumeIdleTime`: Number of seconds when no read/write is submitted
-	* `VolumeQueueLength`: Number of operations waiting to be executed.
-(High number means probably IOPS or application issue)
-	* `BurstBalance`: If becomes 0, need a volume with more IOPS
-* GP2: every 5 minutes
-* IO1: every 1 minutes
-* EBS Volume have status checks
-	* `Ok`: Performing good
-	* `Warning`: Performance below expected
-	* `Impaired`: Stalled, performance is severely degraded
-	* `Insufficient-data`: Metric data collection is in progress

 ## EFS